nirantbendale/Job-Shop-Scheduling-Task/README.md

 #  Technical Challenge: Job Shop Scheduling Task

-## Problem: To schedule and return the most optimised solution for scheduling the 6 jobs carried out by 4 teams where there is only 1 team working on a single job at a time and the teams can start working on a different job immediately
+## Problem: To schedule and return the most optimised solution for scheduling the 6 jobs carried out by 4 machines where there is only 1 team working on a single job at a time and the machines can start working on a different job immediately

 |   Job    | Machine 1 | Machine 2 | Machine 3 | Machine 4 |
 |----------|--------------|----------|---------|----------|